 Employees may accidentally share private data with those who do not have the right to see it.

-If data isn’t secured properly and a device is lost or stolen, the company must take significant steps to ensure the data isn’t inappropriately accessed.
+If data isn’t secured properly and a device is lost or stolen, the organization must take significant steps to ensure the data isn’t inappropriately accessed.

-There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing company-owned devices.
+There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing corporate devices.

-Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity.
+Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity for a mobile security breach.

 It’s a company’s worst nightmare.
 A problem employee quits or is fired, taking with them thousands of valuable or even confidential files.
 Suddenly, the company must scramble to retrieve the data and hope that the rogue former employee doesn’t do something rash.